Extinction Rebellion roadblock

 Ministry of Defence, London.
 Sat 20 Oct 2018

 A veteran stands wearing his medals holding a

-Veterans United Against Suicide protested outside the Ministry of
+Veterans United Against Suicide protested outside the Ministry

-At least 47 current forces personnel and veterans have committed suicide
+At least 47 current forces personnel and veterans have committed

+considerably higher.
 The campaigners want the Ministry of Defence to

 take PTSD much more seriously and ensure that all current and former

 members of the services are aware of the threat of PTSD and can obtain

 have left the military service.

-The lorry being used as a platform also displayed a large banner supporting
+The lorry being used as a platform also displayed a large banner

-was condemning a major forces charity, accusing it
+listening a speaker was condemning a major forces charity, accusing it

 of fraud and failure to act over the mental health problems of serving

 and former members of the armed forces.